 Key Insight

-This is often the best option for serious investors, as it provides:
+This is often the strongest option for serious investors because it can offer:

 - Wider selection